arindan/arindan-test/_pages/about.md

 Thank you for visiting my webpage.

-I study snow, glacier, permafrost and climate.
+I study snow, glacier, permafrost and climate at [Umeå University](https://www.umu.se/en/department-of-ecology-environment-and-geoscience/).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Currently we are working on the following aspects of the cryosphere:
+* snow-glacier energy and mass balance
+* sublimation of snow
+* mountain hydro-meteorology
+* cryosphere hazard